jkroepke/blog/content/posts/the-false-security-of-pinned-github-actions-commit-hashes/index.md

         run: echo "Hello, world!"
 ```

 The key part involves `@v3`.
-This tag points to a specific version of the code.
+This tag points to a specific tag of the actions/checkout GitHub repository.
 This ensures the workflow always uses the same code.

 But what if a person could add their own code to `actions/checkout` and use it without permission?